tnoff/OpenStack-Account-Setup/README.rst

 #######################
 OPENSTACK ACCOUNT SETUP
 #######################
-Deploy resources on an OpenStack cluster based on a config file.
+Import or export resources from an OpenStack cluster.
+Client allows passing of any valid JSON (validity based on schema) into the python client, all CLI calls use YAML.

 Current supported modules: